sarah-walker-pcem/pcem/readme.txt

 86c375_1.bin

+3DFX Voodoo Graphics
+3D accelerator.
+Widely supported in late 90s games.

+PCem emulates this in software.
+The emulation isn't quite as fast as the real thing, but in most games the emulated CPU is the bottleneck rather than the 3DFX, unless you insist on running in 800x600.
+PCem can split rendering over two threads - this doesn't double performance, but can give a noticeable improvement.

+PCem can emulate 6 and 8 MB configurations, but defaults to 4 MB for compatibility.
+It can also emulate the screen filter present on the original card, though this does at present have a noticeable performance hit.

+Almost everything I've tried works okay, with a very few exceptions - Screamer 2 and Rally have serious issues, and Need For Speed II SE and III don't draw the map correctly.

 Some models have fixed graphics adapters :

+IBM PCjr
+CGA with various new modes - 160x200x16, 320x200x16, 640x200x4.

 Olivetti M24
 CGA with double-res text modes and a 640x400 mode.
 I haven't seen a dump of the font